-Our SENDCo has been a teacher at Stockbridge for 8 years and spends time in each classroom to ensure children with SEND are receiving the highest quality of support that we are able to provide.
-As a result, she knows the children (and parents) throughout the school well.
-She is new to the SENDCo role but is supported by our previous SENDCo as well as SENDCos in other local schools during SENDCo circles each half term.
+Our SENCo taught in our Y1/2 class for 6 years and has returned to work at Stockbridge in the SENCo role following a maternity leave.
+As a result, she knows most of the children (and parents) throughout the school well.
+She has been the SENCo for just over a year and is supported by our previous SENCo as well as SENCos in other local schools during SENCo circles each half term.

-All LSAs are able to deliver Literacy and Numeracy and other intervention programmes eg. Physio or movement, daily
+All LSAs are able to deliver Literacy and Numeracy intervention programmes daily